Proper nutrition for diseases of the nervous system. Muscular dystrophy

 • dyspnea;

-Often the appetite is reduced and is selective. due to excess adipose tissue decreased muscle tone And insufficient elasticity covers of the skin.
-Against the background of a decrease in immunity, functional and morphological transformations of internal organs are likely.
+Often appetite is reduced and is selective.
+Due to excess subcutaneous fat there is decreased muscle tone And lack of elasticity skin covers.
+Against the background of decreased immunity, functional and morphological transformations of internal organs are likely.

 Diagnosis of dystrophy

-The diagnosis of "dystrophy" is made on the basis of clinical characteristic symptoms, which include the ratio of a person's weight relative to height, an analysis of the body's resistance to infectious diseases, the location and amount of subcutaneous fat, and an assessment of tissue turgor.
-The stage of malnutrition is determined according to laboratory examinations of urine and blood.
+The diagnosis of dystrophy is made on the basis of clinical characteristic symptoms, which include the ratio of a person’s weight to height, analysis of the body’s resistance to infectious diseases, the location and amount of subcutaneous fat, and assessment of tissue turgor.
+The stage of malnutrition is determined by laboratory tests of urine and blood.

-Hypotrophy at the first stage - laboratory gastric secretion tests and blood indicate dysproteinemia, which is expressed in decreased activity digestive enzymes and imbalance of blood protein fractions.
+Hypotrophy at the first stage - laboratory gastric secretion examinations and blood indicate dysproteinemia, which is expressed in decreased activity digestive enzymes and imbalance of blood protein fractions.

-Hypotrophy in the second stage - according to laboratory examinations, a person with dystrophy at this stage has a pronounced hypochromic anemia with a low content of hemoglobin in the blood.
-There is also hypoproteinemia with a low amount in the blood total protein against the background of a strong decrease in enzymatic activity.
+Hypotrophy at the second stage - according to laboratory examinations, a person with dystrophy at this stage has very pronounced hypochromic anemia with a low level of hemoglobin in the blood.
+Hypoproteinemia with low levels in the blood is also noted. total protein against the background of a strong decrease in enzyme activity.

-Hypotrophy in the third stage - laboratory examinations indicate the presence in the urine of significant amounts of chlorides, phosphates, urea, in some cases ketone bodies and acetone, as well as thickening of the blood with slow erythrocyte sedimentation.
+Hypotrophy at the third stage - laboratory examinations indicate the presence in the urine of significant amounts of chlorides, phosphates, urea, in some cases ketone bodies and acetone, as well as blood thickening with slow sedimentation of erythrocytes.

-Diet therapy is a fundamental aspect rational treatment dystrophy.
-Initially determined food tolerance, if necessary, enzymes are recommended: festal, abomin, pancreatin, panzinorm.
-At the next stage, a gradual adjustment of the energy value and the amount of food consumed is made with constant control of the decrease or gain in body weight, diuresis and the nature of the stool.
-To do this, a food journal is started with the names and quantities of products.
-Nutrition occurs in small portions up to 7-12 meals a day.
+Dietary therapy is a fundamental aspect rational treatment dystrophy.
+Initially determined body tolerance to food, if necessary, enzymes are recommended: festal, abomin, pancreatin, panzinorm.
+At the next stage, a gradual adjustment of the energy value and volume of food consumed is made with constant monitoring of the loss or gain of body weight, diuresis and stool character.
+To do this, a food journal is created with the names and quantities of products recorded.
+Eating occurs in small portions up to 7-12 meals per day.
 Control is carried out until a person reaches physiological norms body weight.

-As a stimulating treatment, courses of general tonic preparations and multivitamin complexes are used: preparations with royal jelly, ginseng, oats, lemongrass.
-It also treats comorbidities and sanitation of foci of chronic infection.
-Improving the emotional status and eliminating hypodynamia is achieved with the help of massage, the complex implementation of physical therapeutic exercises.
+As a stimulating treatment, courses of general tonic medications and multivitamin complexes are used: preparations with royal jelly, ginseng, oats, and lemongrass.
+Treatment of concomitant diseases and sanitation of foci of chronic infection.
+Increasing emotional status and eliminating physical inactivity is achieved through massage and complex physical therapeutic exercises.

-Prenatal preventive measures, which are aimed at preventing the occurrence of intrauterine dystrophy, include: rest and work regimen, proper sleep, physical exercise, balanced nutrition, constant monitoring of the health of the fetus and woman, and weight control of women.
+Prenatal preventive measures, which are aimed at preventing the occurrence of intrauterine dystrophy, include: rest and work schedule, adequate sleep, feasible physical exercise, balanced nutrition, constant monitoring of the health of the fetus and the woman, control of the woman’s weight.

-In adult patients, the prevention of dystrophy is possible with the condition of normal nutrition, treatment of major immunodeficiency diseases, as well as replacement therapy for malabsorption and enzymopathy.
+In adult patients, prevention of dystrophy is possible with normal nutrition, treatment of major immunodeficiency diseases, as well as replacement therapy for malabsorption and enzymopathy.

 You need to understand that strengthening your immunity, as well as the immunity of your children from birth, a balanced, rational and healthy diet, lack of stress and sufficient physical activity is best prevention any diseases, including dystrophy.